IgniteUI/igniteui-docfx/en/components/charts/chart-types-column.md

 ## Angular Waterfall Chart

+Waterfall Chart belongs to a group of category charts and it is rendered using a collection of vertical columns that show the difference between consecutive data points.
+The columns are color coded for distinguishing between positive and negative changes in value.

 <div class="sample-container loading" style="height: 400px">
     <iframe id="cc-chart-with-legend" src='{environment:dvDemosBaseUrl}/charts/data-chart-waterfall-chart' width="100%" height="100%" seamless frameBorder="0" onload="onXPlatSampleIframeContentLoaded(this);" alt="Angular Waterfall Chart"></iframe>
 </div>